Login Sign in

 Dogs running at dog park

-You might not think your dog has worms, but unfortunately, your pup can pick up these parasites just from being outside.
-From sticking their nose in the dirt at the dog park to chasing and eating small animals, there are many scenarios that can put dogs at risk of contracting worms.
+You might think it’s impossible for your dog to have worms.
+But unfortunately, your pup can pick up these parasites just from being outside.
+From sticking their nose in the dirt, to chasing and eating small animals, many scenarios can put dogs at risk of contracting worms.

-“Intestinal worms, such as hookworms, roundworms and whipworms, are commonly transmitted when dogs ingest contaminated soil or feces containing eggs, or immature worms that have been passed from other infected animals in the environment,” explains Dr. Wystrach.
+“Intestinal worms, such as hookworms, roundworms and whipworms, are commonly transmitted when dogs ingest contaminated soil or feces containing eggs, or immature worms that have been passed from other infected animals in the environment,” Dr. Wystrach explains.

-Your dog can also become infected with a common species of tapeworm by accidentally ingesting an infected flea while grooming themselves.
+Your dog can also contract a common species of tapeworm by ingesting an infected flea while grooming themselves.

-Another type of worm that dogs are at risk of, though it’s not an intestinal worm, is called a heartworm.
+Another type of worm that dogs are at risk of—though not an intestinal worm—is called heartworm.
 Heartworm is an internal parasite that lives in the blood vessels inside the lungs and heart.
 Dogs can get heartworms after being bit by an infected mosquito.
 Heartworms can cause organ damage, heart failure, and death if left untreated.

 Why Dewormer for Dogs Is Important

-Dewormer for dogs is not only important to rid your pet of an infection but also to keep the entire household healthy.
+Dewormer is not only important to rid your pet of an infection.
+It also helps keep the entire household healthy.
 Some intestinal worms, like roundworms and hookworms, are also infectious to people.

 If left untreated, these parasites can cause serious health problems for your dog.
-Intestinal worms can lead to a variety of gastrointestinal symptoms, such as diarrhea, abdominal pain, weight loss, and vomiting.
-As such, most veterinarians recommend using year-round parasite protection to keep your dog healthy and avoid reinfection.
+Intestinal worms can lead to several GI problems like diarrhea, abdominal pain, weight loss, and vomiting.
+Most veterinarians recommend using year-round parasite protection to keep your dog healthy and avoid reinfection.

 If your dog has intestinal worms, your veterinarian will prescribe a deworming medication.
 Once the infection has cleared, your veterinarian may recommend year-round parasite protection medication.
-In other cases, your veterinarian may just recommend treating the infection with a long-term parasite protection medication and keeping your dog on it year-round.
+In other cases, your vet may recommend treating the infection with a long-term parasite protection medication.
 In other words, year-round parasite protection medications are dewormers.

-If your dog is on a heartworm preventative, know that these are often effective against some intestinal worms, too.
+If your dog is on a heartworm preventative, these medications are often effective against some intestinal worms, too.

 5 Vet-Approved Dewormers for Dogs

-It’s important to talk with your veterinarian to choose the best dewormer for your dog.
-“Product type, dosing, and frequency are all very important factors when considering treatment,” explains Dr. Wystrach.
-Your veterinarian will also consider factors such as your dog’s age, breed, and other medical conditions to select the best option for the treatment and/or control of worms.
+It’s important to talk with your veterinarian to choose the best treatment option for your dog.
+“Product type, dosing, and frequency are all very important factors when considering treatment,” Dr. Wystrach says.
+Your veterinarian will also consider factors such as your dog’s age, breed, and other medical conditions to select the best option.

 Best Dewormer for Dogs with Flea and Tick Protection